Explaining the Basics Working and Requirements of Rectifier Circuits

 (Diodes)

-Half wave and full-wave rectifiers
+Half-wave and full-wave rectifiers

-In half-wave rectification, the rectifier completely blocks one-half of the pulsating input signal.
-Then, supplies only one half in every full cycle.
-It means that half of the AC power source supply gets wasted.
+In half-wave rectification, the rectifier completely blocks one-half of the pulsating input signal and supplies only one-half in every full cycle.

-Half-wave rectification requires a single diode single-phase supply or three in a three-phase supply.
-The average level of the rectified voltage is half the level of input voltage.
 However, the positive voltage has the same peak AC input voltage level as the input voltage.

-There are two ways of designing a half-wave rectifier.
-For instance, in the first model, the AC supply links directly with the output’s negative terminal.
 The next design has the alternating current supply attached directly to the output’s positive terminal.

 Advantages

-• First, it has a high voltage output
+• First, it has a high-voltage output

 • Also, it is cheap since it uses only one diode in power rectification.